 IWGCO’s work would not have been possible without the support from the following organizations:

-- The IWGCO is currently supported by an unconditional educational grant from Ironwood Pharmaceuticals.
+- The IWGCO is currently supported by an unconditional educational grants from Ironwood Pharmaceuticals and Cinclus Pharma.

 - Between 2013 and 2016, the work of the IWGCO was supported by unconditional educational grants from Covidien and the United European Gastroenterology.